Dev-750/CreatorBot-3D-Pro-Series-II-Installing-OctoPi/README.md

 and enter the Password

 2. Once the interface loads, create an account.
-3. Now you will see all of your printers metrics and options and be able to control and print from here.
+3. Now you will see all of your printer's metrics and options and be able to control and print from here.

 # OctoDash Install

-Since this printer comes with a touch screen, you might aswell have a GUI on it.
+Since this printer comes with a touch screen, you might as well have a GUI on it.
 OctoDash gives you access to key controls right from the touch screen

 1. Update the system: `sudo apt update`
 2. Upgrade packages; `sudo apt upgrade`